Everything you need to know about visiting Dubai in February

 Take me back to January | Complete Winter Guide | Jump forward to March

-February makes a superb time of the year for tourists who like to avoid the peak crowds and enjoy great outdoor experiences in Dubai while the weather is still mild.
+February is a superb time for tourists who like to avoid the peak crowds of high season and enjoy great outdoor activities in Dubai while the weather is still mild.

-It’s also a great month for romantics looking for Valentine’s holiday deals in one of Dubai’s luxury resorts, adventure lovers that want to head to the mountains, and sports fans of all varieties with a huge lineup of indoor and outdoor events.
+It’s also an excellent month for romantics looking for Valentine’s holiday deals in one of Dubai’s luxury resorts; adventure lovers will want to head to the mountains, and sports fans of all varieties will be well-catered for with a huge lineup of indoor and outdoor events in the United Arab Emirates this February.

-Whilst the outside air temperature is starting to warm up for Spring, it is the coolest time of the year for water temperatures, albeit most resorts and hotels heat their pools for year-round enjoyment.
+While the outside air temperature is starting to warm up for spring, it is the coolest time of the year for water temperatures, albeit most resorts and hotels heat their pools for year-round enjoyment.

-Fog and rain are both common occurrences in February, but on the whole, you will mostly experience bright sunny days.
+Fog and rain are both common occurrences in February, but on the whole, you will mostly experience bright sunny days and pleasant weather.
+Cloud cover is rare, but it can happen in the early mornings if you are thinking of doing any sightseeing from above.

-You can read more about expected Dubai weather in February here, along with our suggested ideas of what to pack for Dubai in February.
+You can read more about expected Dubai weather in February here, along with our suggested ideas of what to pack for Dubai in February; a light jacket is advisable, along with a hat and sunscreen!

 Further Reading: The best times to visit Dubai: Every season explained

-- Valentine’s Day – Let’s not forget 14th February 2023 – Expect popular rooftop bars and romantic restaurant hotspots over the city to book out!
+- Valentine’s Day – Let’s not forget 14th February 2026 – Expect popular rooftop bars and romantic restaurant hotspots over the city to book out, so make sure to reserve your table early!

 As the mild winter days continue into February, it’s the perfect time of year to do some outdoor exploring.
-In and around Dubai city, we suggest you try:
+In and around Dubai city, some of the best places we suggest you try:

 - Get to know Old Dubai and the streets of the Al Fahidi Historical Neighbourhood.
-Plan a visit to the Sheikh Mohammed Centre for Cultural Understanding and enjoy the many laneways, galleries and cafes that surround the area – our favourites include the Coffee Museum and XVA Cafe.
+Plan a visit to the Sheikh Mohammed Centre for Cultural Understanding and enjoy the many laneways, galleries and cafes that surround the area – our favourites include the Coffee Museum and XVA Cafe, the perfect place to get a feel of this heritage area of the city (NB, the Dubai Museum remains closed for renovations).

 - Seek out a traditional Emirati feast at a local restaurant, or join an organised tour taking you through the oldest parts of the city.

-- Take an abra through the canals around Madinat Jumeirah Souk, with the stunning Burj al Arab backdrop and exquisite luxury Arabian surroundings, or experience the new guided tour offering inside the opulent Burj Al Arab.
+- For a modern take on Arabic architecture and beauty, take an abra through the canals around Madinat Jumeirah Souk, with the stunning Burj al Arab backdrop and exquisite luxury Arabian surroundings, or experience the new guided tour offering inside the opulent Burj Al Arab.

-- Walk a stretch of the Palm Jumeirah Boardwalk, covering 11kms of the outer frond of the Palm.
-Start from Atlantis in the centre, or Rixos Hotel to the east, and One&Only The Palm to the west.
+- Walk a stretch of the Palm Jumeirah Boardwalk, covering 11 km of the outer frond of the Palm.
+Start from Atlantis in the centre, or Rixos Hotel to the east, and One&Only The Palm to the west, and your journey will take you past some of the most luxurious hotels in the world!

-- Take a trip to the new observatory floor of The View at the Palm on Palm Jumeirah for a stunning new perspective of the city.
+- If you’ve already taken a trip up the incredible Burj Khalifa, next up, make your way to the new observation deck at The View at the Palm for the best view of Palm Jumeirah and a stunning new perspective of the city.

-This is the perfect time of year to discover more of Dubai’s backyard and heard into the mountains and desert for a unique Dubai experience.
+This is the perfect time of year to discover more of Dubai’s backyard and head into the mountains for a unique Dubai experience across the 7 emirates of the United Arab Emirates.
 Why not try:

 - A day tour to Hatta in the mountains where you can experience the Heritage Village of Hatta, or enjoy a kayak ride and hiking around Hatta Dam.